PacoReinaCampo/MPSoC-DV/doc/acceleration/chapters/chapter3.md

 An Attention Neural Network (ANN) is a type of neural network architecture that dynamically focuses on different parts of the input data during processing, rather than treating all input elements equally.
 It mimics the human cognitive process of selectively concentrating on relevant information while filtering out irrelevant details.
 The concept of attention has become increasingly popular in machine learning and deep learning due to its effectiveness in handling sequential data, variable-length sequences, and tasks requiring complex reasoning.

-Here’s a deeper exploration of the key components and functionalities of Attention Neural Networks:
+Here's a deeper exploration of the key components and functionalities of Attention Neural Networks:

 1. **Attention Mechanisms**: At the heart of Attention Neural Networks are attention mechanisms, which enable the network to learn to focus on specific parts of the input data while performing a task.
 Attention mechanisms assign importance weights to different elements of the input, allowing the network to attend to the most relevant information at each step of computation.